-Sure, Venice's celebration may be the biggest and best known, but it's far from being the only one worth a visit this carnival season.
-Here's our pick of the best of the rest, wherever you are in Italy.
+Venice's celebration may be the biggest and best known, but it's far from being the only one worth a visit this carnival season.
+Here's our pick of the best of the rest, wherever you are in Italy, each offering their own take on the spring tradition.

-€5 million goes into making this festival happen each year, with huge colourful floats parading down the streets and broadcast on Rai TV for those who can't make it to the event.
+€5 million goes into making this festival happen each year, with huge colourful floats parading down the streets and broadcasts on Rai TV for those who can't make it to the event.
 It started out in 1873 as a protest at the upper classes not having to pay taxes and has very much kept its political theme - expect to see papier mache caricatures of political figures atop the carnival floats.
-And yes, Donald Trump features prominently this year.

 This festival is ideal for visitors with a sweet tooth, as spectators are showered with chocolates and candy from the floats.
-Visitors should also look out for Musica Arabita, a show with music played on pots, pans and an assortment of other household items and musical instruments, and don't miss the Dog Carnival on February 26th.
+There are plenty of shows, children's activities, and street festivals to enjoy.
 This one started as a celebration for the reconciliation of two warring local families back in 1347, making it Italy's oldest carnival.

 Photo: Carnaval.com Studios/Flickr